 Open Floor Plan – Keeping the plan simple and open accomplished several things for us.
-Obviously, fewer walls equals less material; but more importantly, the visual connection between spaces increases the perceived space, making it feel larger.
-This means my family can be in different parts of the first floor (kitchen, living, dining), but still remain connected.
-When the space feels bigger, you can actually build smaller (see #1 above).
+Obviously, fewer walls equal less material; but more importantly, the visual connection between spaces increases the perceived space, making it feel larger.
+This means my family can be in different parts of the first floor (kitchen, living, dining), but remain connected.
+When space feels bigger, you can actually build smaller (see #1 above).
 This is a win-win situation.
 Insist on a good plan design to eliminate wasted space – open on its own can fall short of goals.

 Simple details – This is somewhat related to style but it is critical to price.
 Fussy details can quickly raise the price.
 One way we addressed this is no wood casing around the windows (and never crown molding).
 The jambs are wrapped in drywall with a painted wood sill – quite stylish and clean.
-Now we use a different detail that we believe surpasses drywall wraps.
+Now we use a different detail that we believe surpasses drywall wraps as we keep experimenting.
 At the exterior, the brick details are limited to soldier coursing at the window heads and along the parapet.
-At the window sills we used stone (a trade from a stone fabricator friend).
+At the window sills, we used stone (a trade from a stone fabricator friend).
 The brick course directly below the stone is recessed 1/2” giving a bit of detail expressive of the construction process.
-Simple details do not equate to lesser quality or impact, but can keep it affordable.
+Simple details do not equate to lesser quality or impact but can keep it affordable.
 Just like complexity, does the detail contribute to the experience of the owners?